The while

 This do-while

 loop prompts the user to enter “y” or “n” to confirm if they want to continue.
-The block of code is executed at least once and then repeats as long as the user does not enter a valid response.
+The block of code executes at least once and then repeats while the user does not enter a valid response.